cmason/predix101/PITCHME.md

 # Predix Machine

-* Device-independent software used to gather data and push it to the cloud
+* Gather data and push it to the cloud
-* Installed on gateways, industrial controllers, and sensors
+* Runs on gateways, industrial controllers, and sensors
-* Responsible for communicating with the industrial asset and Predix cloud
+* Responsible for communicating with the asset and Predix cloud
 * Can run local applications, such as edge analytics
-* Uses OSGi framework
+* Uses OSGi framework (Java only)
-* Java only
 * Hardware agnostic, runs on anything that supports Linux or Windows
 * Communicates to cloud over web sockets